-One of the most common reasons people reach out to me for coaching is that their bookings aren’t where they want them to be.
+One of the most common reasons people reach out to us for coaching is that their bookings aren’t where they want them to be.

 There’s a sense of panic that things are falling apart, and then overwhelm because it can be hard to know where to start correcting course.